How RKLB (Rocket Lab USA) Makes Money in 2025: A Deep-Dive With Income Statement

 • Cost of Revenue: $98.1M (+19.6% YoY)

-• Most costs come from vehicle manufacturing, launch operations, and satellite production.
+• Most costs come from vehicle production, launch operations, and satellite hardware manufacturing.

 Operating Income and Expenses